-Klamath River Fish Poster
+Klamath River Fishes Poster

-KLAMATH RIVER FISH POSTER
+KLAMATH RIVER FISHES POSTER

 This poster depicts 14 species representing all of the groups of native fishes within the Klamath River system.
 The 25 fish species of the Klamath River system form a unique and diverse group throughout the entire watershed, from headwater streams to the mouth of the river.
 Learn more below…